 Some couples may be carriers of this mutation.
 It can be simply identified with the saliva swab test and treated with medication.

 In the last 10 years there is no other area of medicine that has progressed more rapidly than the assisted reproduction field relating to recurrent miscarriage.

-One of the most exciting new developments is a test called CAREunity, which is also known as C4M2 Variant or Annexin A5 M2 Haplotype.
+One of the most exciting new developments is a test called CAREunity, which was developed by our Scientists and is exclusive to CARE Clinics.
+It is also known as C4M2 Variant or Annexin A5 M2 Haplotype.